-1. Vail Ski Resort – epic back bowls
+1. Vail Ski Resort

 The grooming team at Vail ensures you’ll get your corduroy fix if you wake up early for it, and on a powder day, you’ll have the time of your life exploring this massive playground!
 Afterward, the Austrian-themed Vail Village is upscale with many great restaurants and bars to enjoy apres-ski.

-2. Beaver Creek – birds of prey
+2. Beaver Creek Resort

-Vail’s neighbor and classy Epic Pass sibling, Beaver Creek is often overlooked by day trippers.
+Vail’s neighbor and classy Epic Pass sibling, Beaver Creek Resort, is often overlooked by day trippers.
 However, the ski resort is no joke, with three peaks to ride, and every type of challenge.

-Birds of Prey is the Olympic downhill run, if you’re looking for fast steeps, and brave enough to try it.
+Birds of Prey is the Olympic downhill run if you’re looking for fast steeps, and brave enough to try it.
 Beginners and intermediates will have fun all over Beaver Creek’s 1,832 acres of terrain.
 The village is posh, and despite the extra drive in past Vail from the Front Range, parking here is free and you can get yourself a complimentary chocolate chip cookie at the base at 3 PM.

 The terrain at Copper flows naturally from easy to hard, as you go west to east.
 This makes it easy for riders of all types to ski amongst their peers.
-And Copper has terrain of all types, from bumps and steeps, to cruisers and half pipes.
-The back side of the mountain features some impressive bowls, and even a free snowcat that’ll transport you to powder glory on select days.
+And Copper has terrain of all types, from bumps and steeps to cruisers and half pipes.
+The back side of the mountain features some impressive bowls and even a free snowcat that’ll transport you to powder glory on select days.

 People love Breck.
 It’s one of the most popular mountains in the state, which is both a blessing and a curse.
 It’s loved by many because the terrain is awesome and the town is just epic.
 It’s disliked by folks who despise lift lines.

-Thanks to both a gondola and chairlift transporting riders from bottom to top, and the lift lines move quickly.
+Thanks to both a gondola and chairlift transporting riders from bottom to top, the lift lines move quickly.
 The groomed trails down from the summit to the main base are long and steep, perfect for intermediate and expert riders.
-Those learning can practice at few areas near the top, or take a winding, cat track to the base.
+Those learning can practice at a few areas near the top, or take a winding, cat track to the base.
 Snowcat skiing is available for $5 a ride on select dates in Keystone’s back bowls.

-6. Arapahoe Basin
+6. Arapahoe Basin Ski Area

-A Basin makes this list almost solely on the strength of its infamous tailgate scene, “The Beach”.
-The party goes here throughout the season, with plenty of folks circling back to their cars to grill out, have a beer and relax in the Colorado sun before their next run.
+A Basin makes this list almost solely on the strength of its famous tailgate scene, “The Beach”.
+The party goes here throughout the season, with plenty of folks circling back to their cars to grill out, have a beer, and relax in the Colorado sun before their next run.
 Come spring, when the weather’s warm and the skiing is lackluster anyway, this is the place to be.

 Experts will find plenty of steeps on the front side of Arapahoe Basin and some bowl and tree skiing in Montezuma Bowl.
 The mountain showcases 2,270 feet of vertical and 900 skiable acres.